mislam5285/point_process/log/README.md

 # point process
-this folder is for training log
+this folder is for temporary training log